hiicharles/getdata-008/README.md

         - perform average group by activity and subject and stored as tbl_data_4
         - output the result as file

-For modetailed information, please read the comment in run_analysis.R
+For more information, please read the comment in run_analysis.R

 ### CodeBook.md